MIT Technology Review

 Defining the problem, finding our vision

 When we first met with Erik Pelletier, he was blunt.
-Recently hired as VP of Digital Product, he told us that Technology Review needed a new digital strategy.
+Recently hired as VP of Product Development, he told us that Technology Review needed a new digital strategy.
 He and his team had already laid the groundwork for change.
 They conducted an extensive reader survey that highlighted the organization’s strengths and weaknesses.
 All the key players were primed and ready for something new — but what?